hetima/DSP_PlanetFinder/README.md

 ### v
 - Added Show Power State In List (pressing Tab key to switch between resource info and power state) (on/off in ConfigWindow)
+- Added integration with [DSPStarMapMemo](https://dsp.thunderstore.io/package/appuns/DSPStarMapMemo/) mod.
+Display icons set by DSPStarMapMemo if it's installed (on/off in ConfigWindow)

 ### v0.1.0